dyne/dowse/doc/HACKING.md

 Known and unknown objects on the network are listed in the things.db sqlite3 database located in `$H/run/things.db`.
 Each object is contained in an sql table like this:

 ```
 1  macaddr  text primary key
 2  ip4      text
 3  ip6      text
 4  hostname text :: hostname resolved and declared
 5  iface    text :: interface to which this object connected last
 6  state    text :: connectivity state as reported by ip neigh
 7  os       text :: operating system deducted from macaddress magic
 8  dhcp     text :: ip assigned to this object by our dhcp
+9  gateway  text :: gateway configured when this thing was last seen
+10 network  text :: network configured when this thing was last seen
+11 notes    text :: user made custom notes about the thing
-9 identity text :: known or unknown network object
+12 identity text :: user assigned name, marks it as known thing
-10 last     date :: last time this object was seen (in EPOCH)
+13 last     date :: last time this object was seen (in UTC)
-11 age      date :: first time this object was seen (in EPOCH)
+14 age      date :: first time this object was seen (in UTC)
 ```

 To list stored known and unknown objects from commandline, `source dowse` and then do: